 As the final session in our Biology unit, we talked about Robots.
 We explained that robots are machines that humans build to do jobs that humans don’t want to do or can’t do.
 We talked about Biomimicry and how robot inventors take ideas from nature and evolutionary adaptations.

 Robots are a very popular topic for kids age 3 – 7, and is easy and fun to do in a preschool or kindergarten setting, home school, or at a robot-themed birthday party.
 Here are the activities we did:

 Tape three markers to a over-turned plastic cup.
 Tape a 1.5-3v motor and a battery pack to the top of the cup.
 Mount a cork on the motor shaft to unbalance the motor.
 Take off the marker lids, connect the motor and the battery, and watch it scribble!

 I have a complete tutorial with more lots photos and videos here: https://inventorsoftomorrow.com/2017/05/22/scribble-bots/.

 Model robots from recycled materials: We asked parents to bring in small boxes, toilet paper tubes, and other fun materials, and the kids built model robots.
-(Tip: if you want to paint on foil, mix paint with glue.)
+(Tip: It can be challenging to paint on foil – try mixing some glue into the paint.)
 Doing scribble bots and this project on the same day made for a very full class and many kids wanted to continue working on these models for more time than we had available.

 Giant robot: One year, we built a giant robot as a collaborative project.
 Note that he’s a tripod… he had two triangular legs that just weren’t stable, so we had to add a third leg.

 The challenge with the giant robot was that we had one student who really wanted to tackle him and knock him over again and again and he was too fragile to withstand that.

 Fun at Home with Kids has a nice “life-sized magnetic robot” which could be fun.